Much-App/Much-App/README.md

 - 👋 Hi, I’m @Much-App
 - 👀 I’m interested in learning programming and getting a career as a Software Developer
-- 🌱 I’m currently learning the basics of programming with The Odin Project
+- 🌱 I’m currently learning programming with The Odin Project and other self-learning sites
-- 💞️ I’m looking to collaborate on ... amateur-friendly projects or challenges.
+- 💞️ I’m looking to collaborate on ...  projects or challenges that help me learn more.
-- 📫 How to reach me ...

 <!---
 Much-App/Much-App is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.